Joker Xue: Restaurant

 Xue stated "I want to use the money I earn from business to make music" because relying on music to make a living is "very tiring" and having other means of income means "making music is no longer a burden".
-In 2011, Xue opened a hotpot restaurant named Shang Shang Qian (上上谦, a play on 上上签 meaning the luckiest draw and the character 谦 in his name).
-At its peak, Shang Shang Qian had multiple locations across the country.
+In April 2012, Xue opened a hotpot restaurant named Shang Shang Qian (上上谦, a play on 上上签 meaning the luckiest draw and the character 谦 in his name).
+At its peak, Shang Shang Qian operated eight directly managed stores and twenty franchised stores.
+In February 2019, Xue transferred his shares in Shanghai Shangqian Catering Management, the company associated with the restaurant, to his father.
+In 2021, the company was deregistered.
 As of 2023, only 2 locations remain in Shanghai and Guangzhou.
-In 2025, the Shanghai location underwent a comprehensive brand image upgrade in February and reopened in April.
+In 2026, after 14 years, all locations of Shang Shang Qian closed.

 Streetwear

 In 2015, Xue established the streetwear brand Dangerous People (abbreviated as DSP).
 The brand's logo is a figure wearing a paper bag, representing a person with yearning for peace but due to the darkness and misunderstanding of the world, he felt the need to hide himself.
 Xue serves as the brand manager and frequently promotes the brand on social media.
 Primarily sold online, Dangerous People opened its first brick and mortar store in Shanghai in August 2019.
 In 2025, Dangerous People announced Lars Huang as its first spokesperson.